How do I become a physical therapy assistant or aide?

-Physical therapy aides are usually required to have some sort of formal training, such as a degree at the associate level and/or certification.
-Below, we have listed some of the options available for aides.
+If becoming an assistant is the route you wish to take, you will be required to have sformal training, such as a degree at the associate level and/or certification.
+Below, we have listed some of the options available for this role:

-- Associate of Science – Allied Health: This two year degree is often chosen by medical assistants, including the physical therapy aide.
+- Associate of Science – Allied Health: This two year degree is often chosen by medical assistants, including the physical therapy assistant.

 - Associate of Science – Medical Assisting: Students learn a variety of medical and health care management skills in this degree, including limited x-ray systems, office management, patient care, and more.